edibotopic/edibotopic-website/content/portfolio/go-dev-tutorial/index.md

 5. To build a binary of your program that can run on its own, use the `go build` command:

     ```bash
-    go build .
+    $ go build .
     ```

-    This creates a new executable file called `heygo` in the current directory:
+    This creates a new executable file called `heygo` in the current directory.

+    Confirm that by listing files in the firectory:

     ```bash
     $ ls
+    ```

+    This should output:

+    ```none
     go.mod  heygo  heygo.go
     ```

-    The `heygo` binary can be run on its own:
+    Running the `heygo` binary should print "Hey Go!":

     ```bash
     $ ./heygo

-    Hey Go!
     ```